 FIRE can Access High Gain in Elmy H-Mode

 The baseline FIRE(6.44 MA) can access the alpha-dominated regime (Q > 5) for HH = 1.
-The Energy Mission is vulnerable to uncertainties in confinement.
+Modest improvement in confinement would allow access to the ARIES-AT regime.

-Confinement Required to Access Alpha-Dominated Plasmas
+Confinement Required for Alpha-Dominated Plasmas